Delacroix, Louisiana: History

 Beginning in 1779, the Spanish government began settling Canary Islanders along Bayou Terre-aux-Boeufs and throughout the state of Louisiana to defend New Orleans and the territory against Great Britain.
 This original settlement was known as the Población de San Bernardo (St. Bernard Population) and was composed of smaller establecimientos (establishments) or puestos (posts).
-Delacroix represented the final community in a long chain leading all the way to the western limit of Saint Bernard.
+Delacroix represented the final community in a long chain leading to the western limit of Saint Bernard.

-Following the American Civil War, many Isleños moved to the easternmost portions of St. Bernard Parish in order to fish, trap, hunt, and gather Spanish moss.
+Following the American Civil War, many Isleños moved to the easternmost portions of St. Bernard Parish to fish, trap, hunt, and gather Spanish moss.
 During the nineteenth and twentieth centuries, the seafood from Delacroix and other Isleño fishing communities supplied many restaurants in New Orleans.
 Not only this, families dedicated themselves to trapping fur-bearing animals in the marshlands of St. Bernard and Plaquemines Parishes.

 Like other Isleño communities of eastern St. Bernard Parish, the residents of Delacroix have faced a series of challenges.
 In 1915, the New Orleans hurricane left many dead and destroyed nearly every building in the community.
 Two years later, over one thousand people, mostly Isleños, perished from the Spanish flu pandemic and were buried at a mass burial site in the St. Bernard Catholic Cemetery.
 The Great Mississippi Flood of 1927 and dynamiting of the Mississippi River levee at Caernarvon left the community completely flooded.

 Due in large measure to the isolation of Delacroix, many Isleño customs and traditions were preserved by community members into the later half of the twentieth century.
 During this period, various academics visited Delacroix to study the Isleño identity and culture, namely the unique dialect of Spanish used by the community.
-Some of the academics that visited Delacroix include John M. Lipski, Samuel G. Armistead, and Alcée Fortier.
+Some of the academics who visited Delacroix include John M. Lipski, Samuel G. Armistead, and Alcée Fortier.
 Also of note, the former Prime Minister of Spain Adolfo Suárez visited the community.

 In 1965, Hurricane Betsy leveled much of the community once again.
 Following this, the visibility and practice of Isleño culture diminished substantially.
 In 2005, Hurricane Katrina completely devastated the region and reshaped the community entirely.
 Only a small number of the original inhabitants of Delacroix returned to the community.